 If your child has been given a school place through an EHCP or SSEN for the 2017/18 academic year, they may be entitled to travel assistance under our Travel Assistance Policy for Children and Young People with SEND - Pre 16.

-If you are applying for travel assistance for the 2018/19 academic year, please see our September 2018 Travel Assistance Policy.
+If you are applying for travel assistance for the 2018/19 academic year, for an overview, please see the Guide to SEND travel assistance for 4-16 year olds (PDF) and for full details please see the September 2018 Travel Assistance Policy.

 - Email: firstname.lastname@example.org